aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

  characteristics in the AWS Greengrass ecosystem.
 ## Recipe file structure and examples
 Here is a sample recipe file in yaml format.
 It defines a simple HelloWorld application which can run on AWS Greengrass managed devices.
-It defines a manifest for x86_64 windows as well as a manifest for arm32 linux.
+It defines a manifest for x86_64 linux as well as a manifest for armv7 linux.

  > recipe key name use [PascalCase](https://wiki.c2.com/?PascalCase), and is case-sensitive